obulka/blink_raymarch/README.md

 You can select the refractive index of the object as well as the medium the camera, and therefore the ray, starts in.

+There are also controls for:
+- elongating about the x, y, and z axes
+- mirroring the object across the x, y, and z axes
-You can elongate, mirror, repeat finitely and infinitely with no extra memory cost, and hollow the objects.
+- repeating the object on a grid both finitely and infinitely with no extra memory cost
+- hollowing out the objects, which can be used in combination with intersections

 The current available shapes are:
 - sphere